-Do you eat at Subway?
+Do you eat at restaurants operated by Subway?
 If so, you may want to think again.
-A shocking new investigation in Asia reveals food safety risks and extreme animal cruelty at the supplier to Subway’s egg products producer.
+A shocking new video reveals food safety risks and extreme animal cruelty behind the eggs used at Subway.

-On this supplier’s farms, feces and dirt are caked on the bars of cages where eggs are laid, and feces piles up just inches away from eggs and from the birds themselves.
-Eggs are smeared with feces and collect on dirt-covered equipment.
+On farms that confine hens in cages, faeces and dirt are caked on the bars of cages where eggs are laid, and faeces piles up just inches away from eggs and from the birds themselves.
 Mother hens are crammed for nearly their entire lives in cages so small and cruel they are illegal in dozens of countries around the world.
 The corpses of dead hens are left to decompose right next to hens laying eggs for human consumption.

-Subway: I won’t eat at your restaurants again until you treat Asian customers equally and set a timeline to stop serving eggs from hens packed in dirty, cruel cages.
+Subway: I won’t eat at any of your restaurants, until you catch up with other leading food companies and commit to stop using eggs from filthy, cruel battery cages.
 It’s time for Subway to go 100% cage-free！

 Over a dozen scientific studies have found that caged egg farms have dramatically higher rates of salmonella contamination.
 The European Food Safety Authority conducted the largest study ever on the issue, analyzing data from five thousand farms.
 It found that caged egg farms are 25 times more likely to be contaminated with key salmonella strains.
 (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17)

 There are numerous reasons why packing hens in cages causes food safety risks.
-Research by the USDA shows the stress of cage confinement makes hens more vulnerable to disease.
+Research by the United States Department of Agriculture shows the stress of cage confinement makes hens more vulnerable to disease.
 Cages are also hard to clean and disinfect, leading to “a larger volume of contaminated fecal material and dust.”
 (18, 19, 20, 21, 22, 23)

 Just like dogs and cats, chickens are smart, intelligent individuals that feel pleasure and pain.
 Packing an animal for nearly her entire life in a cage so small she can barely turn around is simply wrong.
 (24)

-Battery cages are so cruel they have been banned in Michigan, Massachusetts, California, and numerous other states, as well as in dozens of countries.
-Every mainstream animal protection organization in the U.S. and around the world condemns battery cages as cruel and inhumane.
+Battery cages are so cruel they have been banned in dozens of countries around the world.
+Every mainstream animal protection organization around the world condemns battery cages as cruel and inhumane.
 (25, 26, 27)